calpa/calpa-website/src/content/bcrypt-in-node-js-essential-guide-to-secure-password-hashing.md

 slug: bcrypt-in-node-js-essential-guide-to-secure-password-hashing
 date: 2022-12-29T00:00:00.000Z
 title: "Bcrypt in Node.js: The Essential Guide to Secure Password Hashing"
+description: "Bcrypt is a password hashing function that is designed to be computationally expensive, meaning that it takes a lot of time and resources to compute.
+It is commonly used to store hashed passwords in databases so that the original password cannot be easily determined if the database is compromised."
 tags:
     - bcrypt
     - node.js